 The Tokyo Metropolitan Government required the owners of certain large greenhouse gas emitters, including office buildings, to reduce greenhouse gas emissions from April 2010.
-The target for the first compliance period (2010 to 2014) has been set at 6% or 8% (according to the type of the building) below base emissions.
-The Tokyo Metropolitan Government announced that a 25% reduction in emissions was achieved after the fifth year of the programme, compared to base-year emissions.
+The target for the first compliance period (2010 to 2014) has been set at 6% or 8% (according to the type of the building) below base emissions, which will be determined based on the amount of emissions from the building in recent years.

 The Tokyo Metropolitan Government plans to set subsequent compliance periods every five years with targets to reduce emissions during each period.
-The target for the second compliance period (2015 to 2019) was set for 15% or 17% (according to the type of the building) below the base emissions.
+In April 2013, the Tokyo Metropolitan Government announced that the target for the second compliance period (2015 to 2019) is 15% or 17% (according to the type of the building) below the base emissions.
 Building owners who must reduce greenhouse gas emissions can use certain Tokyo Metropolitan Government-sanctioned credits to achieve their targets.